 - Collaborative service approaches

-Twenty graduate credits will be accrued over four quarters of online instruction.
+Twenty graduate credits are earned over four quarters of online instruction.
 An interprofessional team of faculty plans the curriculum content and provides mentoring support during the program.
-An individually tailored project is part of the program.
+An individually tailored portfolio is part of the program.

 Highlights of the program

 - Interprofessional collaboration: Participate in an interdisciplinary model designed to provide optimal services to infants, toddlers, and their families.

 - Practical experience: Apply classroom ideas to current work through reflective practice and an individualized professional project.

 - Collegial environment: Network and support colleagues more effectively by participating in the entire program as an educational community.

 - Distance delivery: For online courses, decide when to study and interact with your professors and classmates—days, evenings, or weekends—anywhere there's a personal computer and an internet connection.

 Upon successful completion of the program, participants receive a Graduate Certificate in Infant Toddler Mental Health.